Table of Contents

 - Clear communication matters a lot

-5. How to Crack HCL Interview (Step-by-Step Strategy)
+How to Crack HCL Interview (Step-by-Step Strategy)

 Step1: Master Core Concepts

-- Understand OOP concepts (class, object, inheritance)
+- Understand OOP concepts (like class, object, inheritance)

-- Study DBMS (tables, queries, joins)
+- Study DBMS (like tables, queries, joins)

-- Learn OS basics (process, memory, threads)
+- Learn OS basics (like process, memory, threads)

-- Practice simple coding problems daily
+Daily practice simple coding problems

 Resources: